switchtrue/spotify-music-bingo/README.md

 1. Clone this repository
 2. pip install -r requirements.txt

+# Prerequisites

+1. You'll need a Spotify Premium account.
+2. You need to create a Spotify application [here](https://developer.spotify.com/dashboard/applications) and obtain its `Client ID` and `Client Secret`.

 # Usage

 ## Generate Bingo Cards

 `scripts/bingo.sh generate-cards --playlist <playlist_url> --cards 5`

+See below for the playlist URL required.

 ## Start a New Game